phylogeny-lab/phylogeny-lab/README.md

 ## Donate ❤️

-All development on this project and our sister project Nuwa is unpaid.
+All development on this project is unpaid.
 So if you're feeling generous and want to support the continuation of this project, consider donating!

 Find us on [Patreon](https://patreon.com/GenomeLab?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink)